SubikramPandey/hello-world/README.md

 hello-world
 ===========
 Hello future readers!
-You have found my first repository
+You have found my first repository.
-It does not do much since it was completed more as a learning exercise
+It does not do much since it was completed more as a learning exercise.